Destro3998/PropShop/README.md

 ## Thank you

-Thank you to you for taking the time to look at this project.
+Thank you for taking the time to look at this project.